holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_3.md

     - Similarities and differences
     - Goal of the sheet
     - Why I think it's a good worksheet
+    - Talk passionately about why like worksheets
+        - Puzzle
+        - Scaffolds
+        - Reflection
+    - Show how can see EmojiPics if resize it properly
 - Continue with classwork
     - If finish early, start homework